ClojureNauts/clojurenauts-twitter-bot/README.md

 Travis CI is configured with a [`.travis.yml`][.travis.yml] file.
 See the [documentation][travis-docs] for more information.

+### Heroku

+> Heroku (pronounced her-OH-koo) is a cloud application platform – a new way of building and deploying web apps.

+We followed the [tutorial][heroku-tutorial] and adopted it to the project.

 [@ClojureNauts]: https://twitter.com/ClojureNauts
 [travisci]: https://travis-ci.org/
 [heroku]: https://www.heroku.com/